 Bill Kay became an executive at PalmStar in February 2017 and brings over 20 years of experience in private equity and capital markets, at firms including Apollo Global Management, Morgan Stanley, Credit Suisse, and Donaldson, Lufkin & Jenrette, Inc. Earlier in his career, he held sales and finance roles at Orion Pictures, where he was involved with films such as Silence of the Lambs and Robocop.
 Bill has also served as a Producer or Executive Producer on seven motion pictures, privately investing as well as raising third party equity and debt capital.
 These films include the acclaimed indie Rob the Mob (starring Andy Garcia and Ray Romano), The Great Gilly Hopkins (starring Glenn Close, and Oscar winners Kathy Bates and Octavia Spencer).
 Upcoming films include PalmStar’s titles The Catcher Was A Spy, Hereditary and The Alchemist.
 Bill holds a B.A. from Dartmouth College and received his MBA from The Fox School of Business and Management at Temple University.
 View IMDB page

-Brandon Tamburri recently joined PalmStar’s team and is responsible for managing incoming phone calls, scheduling, and a variety of other daily operations.
-He has had past experience working for NFL Films as well as Steve Rotfeld Productions.
-Brandon is a graduate of Saint Joseph’s University, where he received a Bachelor of Science Degree in Business Administration, while minoring in film studies.
+Brandon Tamburri serves as a Creative Associate for PalmStar and is responsible for handling administrative duties, bringing in new projects, and working with producers on PalmStar’s slate of upcoming films.
+Brandon comes from an entrepreneurial background and co-founded the sports memorabilia and marketing company, TPR Sports Memorabilia while still attending college.
+He has also had past experience working for NFL Films as well as Steve Rotfeld Productions.
+Brandon is a graduate of Saint Joseph’s University, where he received a Bachelor’s Degree in Business Administration, while minoring in film studies.
 View IMDB page